kidsoncomputers/documentation/iiab-setup/iiab-setup-with-presets.md

 ### Update the IIAB Server Softare

-* This may or may not be necessary
-* Ask IIAB developers
+* DO NO DO THIS unless advised to by an IIAB developer
 * cd /opt/iiab/iiab
 * git pull
 * ./iiab-install --reinstal